misterhay/chart-generator/README.md

-# chart-generator
+# Chart Generator
-Dynamically generating charts from user inputs
+Dynamically generating charts in Javascript from user inputs.

+Available at [chart.misterhay.com].